Austin Thoma ParadigmLast changed 8/29 7:31P MDT

 My presumption is neg - aff should propose a change from the status quo.

 Aff should be in the direction of the topic.
 This is a fairly ambiguous concept, but I feel like you'll know it when it happens.
-Does your aff want less healthcare?
+Does your aff want more executive control?
 If so, I probably won't be predisposed to vote for it, but I can be convinced otherwise.

 Engaging "the system" (political, social, whatever power structure you want to talk about) is productive (perhaps with negative consequences).